Frequently asked questions

 We do not expect any major disruption in the areas where works are taking place, but you may hear some noise during the works or observe some construction traffic.

-Road and lane closures will be kept to a minimum and only implemented following agreement with the relevant local authority.
+Road and lane closures are being kept to a minimum and only implemented following agreement with the relevant local authority.
 You may notice some temporary traffic management signage for site access and diversions, for example where we install scaffolding and netting in specific locations to enable works on pylons.
 These measures are crucial to ensure the safety of both members of the public and our team whilst these essential works take place.

 We need to clear vegetation from around the base of some of the pylons and underneath overhead lines so that our contractors can have the access they need to be able to carry out the refurbishment work safely.